Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 TICKETS

-Explore the oldest market in Seville food market and discover old castle remains
+17. Explore the oldest market in Seville food market, and discover the old castle remains

 Triana was a strategic stronghold for the Moors.
-Sao Jorge Castle guarded Triana on the west bank of the river Guadalquivir.
-When the Christian rulers came to power, this castle was demolished and made way for traders paradise – in the form of a food market.
+São Jorge Castle guarded Triana on the west bank of the river Guadalquivir.
+When the Christian rulers came to power, this castle was demolished and made way for a traders’ paradise – in the form of a food market.

-Sao Jorge Castle was a medieval fortress built as a military headquarter and a prison.
+São Jorge Castle was a medieval fortress built as a military headquarters and a prison.
 It was later demolished in the 19th century.
 There is a food market that sits on the ruins of the castle.
-Today there is an underground museum – Museo Del Castillo De San Jorge – to explore the ruins that focus on the castle and life in Triana in the middle ages.
+Today, there is an underground museum – Museo Del Castillo De San Jorge – to explore the ruins that focus on the castle and life in Triana in the Middle Ages.

 Flamenco show in 2 days in Seville Itinerary and guide

-Flamenco is a dance and an art form that originated in Seville in their bohemian quarters.
-There are many flamenco museums and theatres across the city, which organizes evening shows of an hour.
-The flamenco shows with music, color, and dance will completely steal your heart and they are worth the time.
+There are many flamenco museums and theatres across the city, which organize evening shows of an hour.
+The flamenco shows with music, color, and dance will completely steal your heart, and they are worth the time.

 The fifth season of the popular TV show “Game of Thrones” was shot at the Royal Alcázar Palace in Seville.
 It was used as the Water Gardens in the fictional city of Sunspear – the seat of the House Martell and capital of Dorne.